Naresh-kumar-B-N/druidpy/README.md

 # Usage

-In the following paragraphs, I am going to describe how you can get and use Scrapeasy for your own projects.
+In the following paragraphs, I am going to describe how you can get and use druidpy for your own projects.

 # Downloading it